Shehzadchouhan/shehzadchouhan.github.io/README.md

 # Portfolio-Website
-it's about creating a portfolio website to showcase myself
+"This is my portfolio website to showcase my projects and skills."